anyars-encarta/Leaderboard-List-App/README.md

 <!-- INTRO -->
 # 📖 Leaderboard List App <a name="about-project"></a>

 > This is a Leaderboard List App project to display scores of players.
-The added scores are saved to
+The added scores are saved to the

 ## 🛠 Built With <a name="built-with"></a>
 1. HTML